You definitely can't go wrong with any of these basement paint colors to improve the look and feel of your extra living space

 So where exactly do you start when choosing basement paint colors?
-Well, one thing you want to do is think about just how much light you’re getting in that space.
+There are many basement color schemes you could choose go with.
+One thing you want to do is think about just how much light you’re getting in that space.
 Most basements are going to be quite dark because there are not a lot of windows.
 But some basements have outside access or they may have a lot of actual lights set up to make sure they look bright.

 If your basement is dark you may want to look at brighter colors that make it easier to see everything and make the space more fun.
 No matter what you have in your basement, if it’s dark and creepy you’re not going to have as many people who want to check it out.
 Colors like yellow, light green or even pinks and reds can be a lot of fun and brighten up the space.

 If your basement is already light you can paint it just about any color you want.
 Remember, really dark colors can dim down even the brightest room, so you want to make sure it doesn’t get too dark in the space.
 The best way to do that is to paint a swatch with that color and see what you think.
 Maybe you like it, or maybe you like it in a smaller area but remember, it’s going to be all over the walls.

 The truth is you can get a lot of different colors for your basement and you can get them without having to spend a lot of money.
 If you have a large space you’ll spend more than if you have a small basement, but all you really need is the paint itself.
 Paint can cost anywhere from $15-$20 to $40 or $50 per gallon, but when you think about the fact that it’s your only cost … It’s not a whole lot of money to have to spend.